 Cream puffs are a wonderful thing.
-They are so brilliantly light and airy, with their pastry exterior, and then when you bite into them you get the glorious cream filling.
-Add on some chocolate ganache on top, and they're hard to beat.
+They are so brilliantly light and airy with their pastry exterior, and then when you bite into them you get the glorious cream filling.
+Add some chocolate ganache on top, and they're hard to beat.

 Not only that, but they're actually shockingly easy to make.
 Choux pastry is a remarkably simple pastry—just a mixture of water, butter, salt, eggs, and flour.
 Shape the dough into rough balls (no need to use a pastry piper), bake, cut open, fill with cream, layer some ganache on top, and voila!
 Truly brilliant.